walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     When prompted, enter the password **demo!pass123**.
 At the *Do you want to continue?* prompt, type **Y** and press **Enter**.

+    **Note:** You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the command, and then paste into the VM.

     ![Screenshot showing the Azure VM Agent install experience on Ubuntu.](images/Exercise3/ubuntu-agent-1.png)

 7. Wait for the installer to finish, then close the terminal window and the Ubuntu VM window.

 To demonstrate that the VM Agent is installed, we will now execute the 'Run command' feature from the Azure portal.
 For more information on the VM Agent, see [Windows VM Agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows) and [Linux VM Agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-linux).

-8. Navigate to the **SmartHotelWeb** blade.
-Under 'Operations', select **Run command**, followed by **IPConfig**, followed by **Run**.
+8. Navigate to the **smarthotelweb1** blade.
+Under **Operations**, select **Run command**, followed by **IPConfig**, followed by **Run**.
 After a few seconds, you should see the output of the IPConfig command.

     ![Screenshot showing the Run command feature.](images/Exercise3/run-command.png)

 9. As a final step, you will now clean up the resources that were created to support the migration and are no longer needed.
 These include the Azure Migrate project, the Recovery Service Vault (Azure Site Recovery resource) used by  Azure Migrate: Server Migration, and the Database Migration Service instance.
 Also included are various secondary resources such as the Log Analytics workspace used by the Dependency Visualization, the storage account used by Azure Migrate: Server Migration, and a Key Vault instance.

     Because all of these temporary resources have been deployed to a separate **AzureMigrateRG** resource group, deleting them is as simple as deleting the resource group.
 Simply navigate to the resource group blade in the Azure portal, select **Delete resource group** and complete the confirmation prompts.